primefaces/primefaces/docs/9_0/components/fileupload.md

 **commons**: This option chooses commons fileupload regardless of the environment, advantage of this option is that it works even on a Servlet 2.5 environment.

-If you have decided to choose commons fileupload, it requires the following filter configration in your web deployment descriptior.
+If you have decided to choose commons fileupload, it requires the following filter configuration in your web deployment descriptor.

 ```xml